-In simple terms, the first readers of Hebrews were in danger of giving up.
+In simple terms, the first readers of Hebrews were in the process of giving up.
 Giving up on faith.
 Giving up on Christ.
 Giving up on ministry.
 Giving up on God's promises.
 Giving up on each other.
-Giving up on church; as stated in Hebrews 10:25, "Let us not give up meeting together, as some are in the habit of doing."
+Giving up on church; as we're told in Hebrews 10:25, "Let us not give up meeting together, as some are in the habit of doing."

-Understanding the dangers of giving up, the author of Hebrews wrote a letter to these Christians; a letter solemn in its warnings, but also rich in its encouragements: Don't' give up!
+Understanding the dangers of giving up, the author of Hebrews wrote a Godinspired letter to these Christians; a letter solemn in its warnings, but also rich in its encouragements: Don't' give up!
 "Don't let go!
 Don't turn back!
 In a real sense, the theme of Hebrews is all about moving forward in faith.
-And so we find such forward-looking exhortations throughout the epistle as "enter," 4:1; "come boldly," 4:16; "go in," 6:1; "show diligence," 6:11; "lay hold," 6:18; "draw near," 10:22; "spur on," 10:24; "persevere," 10:36; "make every effort," 12:14; and "keep on," 13:1.
+And so we find such forwardlooking exhortations throughout the epistle as "enter," 4:1; "come boldly," 4:16; "go in," 6:1; "show diligence," 6:11; "lay hold," 6:18; "draw near," 10:22; "spur on," 10:24; "persevere," 10:36; "make every effort," 12:14; and "keep on," 13:1.

-Indeed, the Letter to the Hebrews virtually hums with such encouragements, until it reaches the loud crescendo of "by faith" of Hebrews 11 and the cheering "cloud of witnesses" of Hebrews 12.
-In today's text, Hebrews 12:1-3, the author summarizes much of what he has previously said about moving forward in faith.
+Indeed, the Letter to the Hebrews virtually hums with such encouragements, until it reaches a loud symphonic crescendo in the "by faith" of Hebrews 11 and the cheering "cloud of witnesses" of Hebrews 12.
+In today's text, Hebrews 12:1-13, the author summarizes much of what he has previously said about moving forward in faith.
 He does this using the analogy of a long-distance race.

 Of course, comparing the Christian life to a race is by no means unique to Hebrews.
 The apostle Paul used this analogy frequently in his epistles.
 For example, he wrote in Galatians 5:7, "You were running a good race.
 Who cut in on you and kept you from obeying the truth?"
 He wrote in Philippians 3:13-14, "Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus."
+He wrote in 2 Timothy 4:7-8, "I have fought the good fight, I have finished the race, I have kept the faith.
+Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day-and not only to me, but also to all who have longed for His appearing."
 And he wrote in 1 Corinthians 9:24.
 "Do you not know that in a race all the runners run, but only one gets the prize?
 Run in such a way as to get the prize."